Users

 • Start with high-volume roles and scale where results are strongest

-Time-to-hire affects productivity, business continuity and candidate experience.
+Time-to-hire affects productivity, business continuity, and candidate experience.
 Long hiring cycles increase vacancy costs and raise the chances that top candidates accept another offer.
 For talent teams that want to stay competitive, shortening time-to-hire is a key objective.
-Video interview solutions are one of the most effective tools to reduce delays without sacrificing candidate quality.
+Video interview solutions are among the most effective tools for reducing delays without sacrificing candidate quality.
+Across industries, average time to hire dropped from ~48 days to ~41 days as companies streamlined interviews and reduced internal delays.
+Enterprise time‑to‑fill also dropped to about 35 days.

 How a Video Interview Reduces Delays